ilbers/isar/doc/user_manual.md

  - `DEBIAN_DEPENDS` - Debian packages that the package depends on

 Have a look at the `example-raw` recipe to get an idea how the `dpkg-raw` class can be used to customize your image.
-Note that all files you install will be owned by "root:root".
-If you want to change that, call chown in the postinst script.
+Note that the package will be build using the whole debian package workflow, so your package will be checked by many debhelper scripts.
+If those helpers point out quality issues it might be a good idea to fix them.
+But `example-raw` also shows how rules can still be violated.

 ## Isar Cross-compilation